Ruby-paketoinnin ohjeet

 Running test suites

-If there is test suite available for the package (even separately, for
+If there is test suite available for the package (even separately, for example not included in the gem but available in the upstream repository), it SHOULD be run in %check

 The tests SHOULD NOT be run using Rake, as Rake almost always draws in some unnecessary dependencies like hoe or gemcutter.
 For similar reasons, a dependency on Bundler SHOULD be avoided.
 Also, code coverage frameworks such as SimpleCov and Coveralls SHOULD be avoided.